dahlsailrunner/automation-testing-strategies-aspnet/readme.md

 docker run --name seq -d --restart unless-stopped -e ACCEPT_EULA=Y -p 5341:80 datalust/seq
 ```

-But then you should be able to simply run the solution.
+Even without them running you should be able to run the solution.

 To see logs, you can navigate to [http://localhost:5341](http://localhost:5341).